d3fc/d3fc/packages/d3fc-data-join/README.md

   .text(d => d);
 ```

-To disable transitions, explicitly retrieve the selection from the transition -
+To disable transitions, explicitly retrieve the selection from the transition before passing it in -

 ```js
 import { dataJoin } from 'd3fc-data-join';